c247/gorestapi/README.md

 # MyLibrary
 Go rest api
-Complete library system restapi project using go and gorilla mux- without db connections
+Library system restapi project using go and gorilla mux- without db connections

 Has CRUD functionalities and operations for users